 The current Executive Committee is:

-- Isabelle Falque-Pierrotin, CNIL, France
+- Isabelle Falque-Pierrotin, President of CNIL, France (Chair)

 - Daniel Therrien, Privacy Commissioner of Canada

 - Marguerite Ouedraogo Bonane, President of CIL, Burkina Faso

 - Stephen Kai-yi Wong, Privacy Commissioner for Personal Data, Hong Kong (Host 2017)

 - Giovanni Buttarelli, EDPS and Ventislav Karadjov, Commission for Personal Data Protection, Bulgaria (Co-host 2018)